frizensami/ramos/README.md

     - Flow of control:
       - Bootloader calls `start.s`, which loads the multiboot information onto the stack, then `kernel.c`'s `kernel_main` function.
       - Terminal is initialized
+      - Memory manager is initialized using multiboot information from GRUB
       - The GDT and IDT are set up
+      - The keyboard and internal timer are initialized
+      - Interrupts are enabled to start receiving events from the hardware
+      - The kernel terminal (kterm) begins reading from the keyboard key buffer and processes user commands
     - `linker.ld` script: Links all object files into final `.elf` file for the bootloader to run. `start.s` is first to be executed, with the multiboot header at the top of the executable.